-The ultimate Darwin & surrounds accommodation guide
+The ultimate Darwin & Surrounds accommodation guide

 Darwin is the capital of the Northern Territory.
 The city is a must-see tourist destination, located on the doorstep to some of the world's greatest tourist attractions like Kakadu and Litchfield National Parks.
 But where should you stay in Darwin?

-Fast becoming one of Australia's must-see cities, Darwin has a cosmopolitan culinary scene, vibrant nightlife and wide variety of accommodation options.
+One of Australia’s must-see cities, Darwin has a cosmopolitan culinary scene, vibrant nightlife and wide variety of accommodation options.

 And while the city may have a steadfast commitment to ‘taking it easy’ and a liberal attitude to footwear, luxury in the Top End is still easy to find.